возвращает флаги сборки для использования во время сборки пакета (returns build flags to use during package build)

 leaks, use after free, threading data races and undefined

-: these options should not
+behavior bugs.
+Note: these options should not be used for

 production builds as they can reduce reliability for conformant